dylanmeca/labsecurity/README.md

 # Warning

-This tool is only for educational purpose.
+This software was created for educational purposes, where it is shown how a hacker would access certain information and how to prevent it from happening.

-If you use this tool for other purposes except education we will not be responsible.
+As a labsecurity software developer I will not be held responsible if you use this software for illegal purposes.

-As the developer of the labsecurity software, I am not responsible if you use this software for illegal purposes this software was created in order to find vulnerabilities within a specific system or software both common server or a pc, to report it and try to improve the software and that way that vulnerability will not exist, this software is also used for educational purposes with which to teach how a hacker accesses information that he should not have, and how to prevent it.
+This software was created for ethical hacking and educational purposes.

 ## What can labsecurity do